Nate Larson (he/him/his) is a contemporary artist and documentarian working with photographic media, artist books and time-based media.

 His recent project Geolocation, in collaboration with Marni Shindelman, tracks GPS coordinates associated with Twitter tweets and pairs the text with a photograph of the originating site to mark the virtual information in the real world.
-New site-specific work from the series was recently completed for Salisbury University Art Galleries in Maryland, Third Space Gallery in New Brunswick, Walter N. Marks Center for the Arts in California, and the Format International Photography Festival in the UK.
+New site-specific work from the series was recently completed for the George Eastman Museum in Rochester, Salisbury University Art Galleries in Maryland, Third Space Gallery in New Brunswick, Walter N. Marks Center for the Arts in California, and the Format International Photography Festival in the UK.
 Larson Shindelman recently created site-specific public artworks for the Atlanta Celebrates Photography Public Art Commission, the Indianapolis International Airport, and the DUMBO Business Improvement District.
 Geolocation was featured in the “State of the Art” survey exhibition at the Crystal Bridges Museum of American Art in 2014, now touring nationally, including recently at the Mint Museum in Charlotte and Frist Center in Nashville.
-Flash Powder Projects published a monograph of the project in January 2016.
+Flash Powder Projects published a monograph of the project in 2016.

 Nate Larson is a professor at MICA / Maryland Institute College of Art in Baltimore, serving as Photography Department chair from 2018-2022.
 He has been the Barbaralee Diamonstein-Spielvogel Visiting Artist Fellow at Duke University, a Rubys Artist Fellow with the Greater Baltimore Cultural Alliance, and an artist in residence with the Robert Rauschenberg Foundation in Florida, among other honors.